smsayeem/business-card-builder/README.md

   ## Local Development

-To run the app local development environment run the following command
+To run the app in the local development environment run the following command

 ```bash
 npm install